How to Travel with Marijuana and Avoid Trouble

 First, invest in a good odor-proof cannabis storage bag—these are widely available online.
 Avoid using your airtight weed container, as it may warrant closer inspection with some agents.
 Just place your odor-proof bag in your carry-on (not in your checked baggage), and pack your product discreetly.
 Obviously, you don’t want a baggy full of Skywalker OG and a collection of pipes hanging open in your bag.

 If you’re bringing joints, consider slipping them into a pack of cigarettes—between actual cigarettes.
 If flying with edibles, consider placing them in the packaging of commercial snack foods.
 For example, there’s nothing stopping you from placing cannabis cookies in a Chips Ahoy package or slipping your special gummy bears into a Haribo gummy bear bag.
-But whether you’re traveling with joints, edibles, or any other cannabis product, just remember to keep it concealed in an odor-proof bag.
+But whether you’re traveling with joints, edibles, or any other cannabis product, just remember to keep it concealed in an odor-proof bag to limit the potential discovery of marijuana.

 We are big fans of Revelry line of odor-absorbing luggage.
-Their bags provide exceptional functionality with high quality craftsmanship.
+Their bags provide exceptional functionality with high quality craftsmanship and stop those around you from smelling the marijuana in your bag.

 Just avoid packing excess liquid (like cannabis-infused energy drinks), as that may warrant closer inspection.
 If you plan to bring vape juice, keep it to no more than 3.4 oz. or 100 ml. per TSA guidelines.

 Remember, TSA is not looking for cannabis.
 Their focus is on national security so don’t give them a reason to examine your luggage.
-Generally, we recommend you to leave your stash at home and resupply once you arrive at your destination.
+Generally, we recommend not to fly with weed and to leave your stash at home and resupply once you arrive at your destination.

 Traveling With Weed Internationally

 As long as you use common sense, you should have little to worry about—when traveling domestically, that is.
-If you are thinking of how to sneak your weed across international waters and into another country, you’re on much shakier ground.
+If you are thinking of how to sneak your weed across international waters and into another country, you’re on much shakier ground if you get caught with marijuana.

 Our best recommendation is: just don’t do it.
 You can never predict what will happen during a routine customs inspection, and you don’t want to be apprehended outside your home country.
 When traveling to a cannabis-friendly country like the Netherlands, it’s better to just purchase a fresh supply when you arrive.
 If you’re traveling to a non-cannabis-friendly country, the consequences of possession can vary dramatically.